Physical constraints derived from FCNC in the 3-3-1-1 model: Introduction

+Another feature of the 3-3-1-1 model is that flavor-violating interactions appear in both the quark and lepton sectors.
+The quark families transform differently under $SU(3)_L$.
+So, they lead to tree-level flavor-changing neutral currents (FCNCs) that couple to the new neutral gauge bosons, $Z_2, Z_N$, and the new neutral Higgs bosons.
+The role of FCNCs coupled to $Z_2, Z_N$ in the oscillation of mesons has been studied in \cite{3311a}, \cite{3311f}.
+The authors only focused on the NP short-distance tree-level contribution caused by new neutral gauge bosons to the mass difference of mesons in those studies.
+The authors used only the NP contributions to compare with the experimental values.
+Thus, they have pointed out the lower bound on the NP scale in the TeVs.
+However, considering all NP and SM contributions to the meson oscillations, the lower bound may be more constrained than the previously known ones \cite{3311a}, \cite{3311f}.

+In this paper, we study all tree-level FCNCs associated with both Higgs and gauge bosons.
+The contributions coming from the FCNCs combined with these of SM are subject to strong constraints from meson mixing parameters.
+Phenomenological aspects related to FCNCs at tree-level, namely $B_s \rightarrow \mu^{+} \mu^{-}$, $B \to K^{*} \mu^+ \mu^-$ and $B^{+}\to K^{+}\mu^{+}\mu^{-}$ decays are expensive goals.
+Additionally, the 3-3-1-1 model predicts the existence of new charged particles, such as new non-Hermitian gauge bosons $Y_{\mu}^{\pm}$, the charged Higgs bosons $H_{4,5}^{\pm}$.
+They couple to both SM quarks, leptons to new heavy quarks, leptons, respectively.
+These interactions are the source for yielding the charged lepton flavor violation (LFV) processes $l_i \rightarrow l_j \gamma$ and $b \rightarrow s \gamma$ decay.

 We organize our paper as follows.
-In Sec. \ref{3311}, we give a brief overview of the 3-3-1-1 model.
-The sources of FCNC in the 3-3-1-1 model coming from both gauge and scalar sectors are derived in Sec \ref{FCNC-treelevel}.
-In this section, we concentrate on studying the rare decay $B_s \rightarrow \mu \mu $ and the mass difference of mesons within the tree-level FCNC.
-Sec. \ref{Radiative} describes the full one-loop calculation of the relevant Feynman diagrams in the 3-3-1-1 model.
-We have performed the calculation in two different processes, namely $b \rightarrow s\gamma$ and $\mu \rightarrow e \gamma$.
-The consequences of the model parameters on the branching ratios of these decays and taking into account the implication from the experimental data are studied.
+In Sec. \ref{3311}, we briefly overview the $\text{3-3-1-1}$ model.
+In Sec \ref{FCNC-treelevel}, we describe the tree-level FCNCs and study their effects on the mass difference of mesons.
+We predict the NP contributions to the rare decays of $B_s \rightarrow \mu^{+} \mu^{-} $, $B \rightarrow K^{*} \mu^+ \mu^-$ and $B^{+}\to K^{+}\mu^{+}\mu^{-}$ processes based on the constrained parameter space.
+Sec. \ref{Radiative} studies the one-loop calculation of the relevant Feynman diagrams, which relate to the $b\rightarrow s\gamma$ and $\mu \rightarrow e \gamma$.
+The consequences of the parameters on the branching ratio of these decays are implied from the experimental data studied.
 Our conclusions are given in Sec.\ref{Conclusion}.